 Netsafe recommends that resources are embedded in safe, positive school approaches and all points of view are explored, based on students’ own experiences.

 - ‘Tagged’(PG): A short film exploring the consequences of posting online content about others.
-(Office of the Privacy Commissioner, 2011) (Order a DVD version from Netsafe)
+(Office of the Privacy Commissioner, 2011)

 - ‘Don’t Feed the trolls’: Tips on managing cyberbullying (REachOut, Australia, 2011)

 - ‘Exposed’: Video drama dealing with sexting and sharing content (CEOP, 2011) – aimed at 14-16 years

 - Project Rocket TV: This youth-driven organisation has started developing 12 short videos addressing key issues for young people.

 - Cyberbullying (Netsafe): Useful guidance for young people, parents and caregivers and teachers and principals who want help to understand and deal with bullying that takes place online

 - Sticks and Stones: A podcast and article exploring how a youth-led group of students tackles online bullying (RadioNZ, 2016)